QURBANI 2023

 OUR history.

-Established in 2010, Akhuwat works to alleviate poverty through interest-free microfinance.
+Established in 2010, Akhuwat works to alleviate poverty through Qarz-e-Hasna – micro-lending without interest.
 We believe that people living in poverty want the chance to uplift themselves.
 Because no one deserves to be dependent on handouts.
 And because handouts aren’t sustainable.

-At Akhuwat, we’ve set a new precedent among Muslim charities by enabling donors to fund loans, which can be reused upon repayment, over and over again.We’ve also set a precedent in the world of microfinance, because our loans are interest-free, as per the Islamic standard which firmly forbids Riba -usuary.
+At Akhuwat, we’ve set a new precedent among Muslim charities by enabling donors to fund Qarz-e-Hasna advances.
+When our beneficiaries pay back the capital they’ve borrowed, in affordable monthly instalments, funds can then be lent over and over again to others in need.
+The Qarz-e-Hasna we provide is always repaid without interest, as per the Islamic standard which firmly forbids Riba – usuary.

 A poverty-free society built on the principles of compassion and equality.